NirajAmin/ray-tracer/README.md

 YES - Ray/triangle intersections
 YES - The ability to load textures (file format(s) of your choice; may use third-party libraries)
 YES - Textured spheres and triangles
-NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
+YES - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
 YES - A spatial subdivision acceleration structure of your choice
 YES - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
 YES - Emissive materials (lights)